kevin-44/WAX_ExpressTrade_Integration/README.md

 ?>
 ```

-However, the `data` parameter in the `ExecuteAPICall` function is structured differently when making requests to endpoints that use the `POST` method:
+However, the `data` parameter in the `ExecuteAPICall` function should be structured differently when making requests to endpoints that use the `POST` method:

 ```
 array(